3CordGuy/listen-up/README.md

 ## TODO:

-There are many things I'd like to do yet with this work in progress.
+There are a few things I'd like to do yet with this small project.

 - Data persistence
-  - Right now hooks persist up to 8 hours but it lives in a filesystem db called NEDB.
+  - Right now hooks persist up to 8 hours (without activity) but it lives in a filesystem db called NEDB.
 This works for a prototype, but is not good long term (maybe switch to a free/tinker tier of a hosted db would be ideal)
 - UI Improvements
   - Build an actual front end? ;)